 You can replace your current manual process with an efficient, automated workflow in just three straightforward steps.
 This approach is designed to be direct and requires virtually no setup, allowing you to automate utility bills immediately.

-1. Batch Upload Your Bills The first step is to gather all your monthly utility invoices.
+Batch Upload Your Bills The first step is to gather all your monthly utility invoices.
 There is no need to sort them by provider or type.
-You can upload them all together in a single, mixed-format batch of up to 6000 documents, including PDFs, JPGs, and PNGs.
-The system is built to handle high volumes, including complex files like multi-page PDFs up to 5000 pages long or files that contain multiple, separate invoices concatenated together.
+You can upload them all together in a single, mixed-format batch of up to 6,000 files, including PDFs, JPGs, and PNGs.
+The system is built to handle high volumes, including complex files like multi-page PDFs up to 5,000 pages long or files that contain multiple, separate invoices concatenated together.

-2. Automated Data Extraction Once uploaded, the system automatically processes the entire batch.
+Automated Data Extraction Once uploaded, the system automatically processes the entire batch.
 It reads each document and extracts the key billing data from every invoice.
-For recurring monthly tasks, you can use a template to ensure the extracted data is perfectly consistent every time, regardless of variations in the original bill formats.
+For recurring monthly tasks, you can apply a saved prompt with consistent field definitions, so the output stays standardized without building a separate template for every provider format.

-3. Download and Integrate Within minutes, the process is complete.
-You can download a single, structured Excel file containing all the organized data from your invoices.
+Download and Integrate Within minutes, the process is complete.
+You can download a structured Excel, CSV, or JSON file containing all the organized data from your invoices.
 Each row is clearly structured and ready for review, approval, or direct upload into your accounts payable or accounting software.

 This entire workflow reduces a time-consuming monthly task to just a few minutes.
 You can test this exact process yourself when you start for free and process your first batch of bills.